 Parent Sign-In sheets; Parent evaluations; Individual school tour sign ups

 December Parent Communications Mailer

-Parent will receive a mailing about updated parent involvement news and resources as well as information about how to support student success for the for remainder of the year.
+Parent will receive a mailing about updated parent involvement news and resources as well as information about how to support student success for the remainder of the year.